-Daniel Reingold, President and CEO of River-Spring Health and a co-founder of the Weinberg Center, and Carol Silver Elliott, President and CEO of Jewish Home Family, Rockleigh, NJ, have become passionate advocates for elder justice and for shelter in particular.
+Daniel Reingold, President and CEO of River-Spring Health and a co-founder of the Weinber Center, and Carol Silver Elliott, President and CEO of Jewish Home Family, Rockleigh, NJ, ha become passionate advocates for elder justic and for shelter in particular.

 Care facilities are the bedrock of a system capable of sheltering older victims of abuse.
-Dan and Carol both run large, multi-purpose agencies that provide residential care to older adults.
-Here they talk about what moved them to open their doors to older victims, how their work has evolved, and why shelter will always be a part of what they do.
+Dan and Carol both run large, multi-purpose agencies that provide residential care to olde adults.
+Here they talk about what moved the to open their doors to older victims, how the work has evolved, and why shelter will alway be a part of what they do.